aileentran/roam/README.md

 <br>

 ![Choosing route](/static/images/readme/choosingroute.png)
-User can select any saved route.
+Users can select any saved route.
->Ah, taking West Oakland Bart might be the fastest way, but based on experience, there's probably no more parking (🔮future feature?). <br><br>
+>Ah, taking West Oakland Bart might be the fastest way, but based on experience, there's probably no more parking (🔮future feature to know for sure?). <br><br>
 >Let's go through Lake Merritt instead!

 <br>

 ![Selected route](/static/images/readme/hittingdirections.png)
-After selecting a route, the user can see all the stops and modes of transportation.
+After selecting a route, the user can see all the stops and modes of transportation for that route.
 >Yup, that's the route!
 And you get there by driving to Lake Merritt and taking public transportation to Hackbright.

 <br>